atiqbeenrahim/milestone-project-04/README.md

   - Microsoft Edge

 ### Known Bugs and Fixes:

-- On the edit product form, as well as the add product form, it is possible to set the 'quantity in pack' field to 0 or a negative integer.
-This is not ideal, and poor UX, but will be fixed in due course when I have more time and knowledge.

-- There is a small amount of overflow on the navbar dropdown menus on the right of the screen on the smallest screens.
-This will be fixed when I have more time.

 - All successful messages are displayed on the same toast.
 It seems strange to have messages about product updates with shopping basket items below them.
 When I have more knowledge, I will decouple these messages, so that they display separately.